-In Linux, you need to run terminal commands simultaneously for installing and executing applications.
+In Linux, you may need to run terminal commands simultaneously for installing and executing applications.
 If you’re a newbie in Linux, the chances are that you might be looking for methods to execute multiple commands at a time on your terminal shell.
-Especially, system administrators need to perform a bunch of commands like ifconfig

-and GRIP commands to handle loads.
-Linux allows users to get a newbie to professionals through commands.
 Knowing a handful of commands might make you different in the Linux community if you know how to use them and how to run multiple commands at once in the terminal on your Linux machine.

-Multiple Linux Commands at Once in Linux Terminal
+Multiple Linux Commands at Once in Terminal

 For instance, you can perform an apt update and upgrade command at a time by putting the & symbol in the command.
 In the entire post, we will see how to run multiple Linux commands at a time in the terminal shell.